 If you make a large batch of toum sauce, put it in a tight-lid mason jar or glass container and keep it in the fridge to use as needed.
 It will keep for 4 weeks or so.

-And if you need to, you can divide it into smaller portion and freeze it for later use.
+And if you need to, you can divide it into smaller portion and freeze it for later use (do not thaw out, use from frozen).
+I do prefer the fridge method.

 There you have it!
 Can't wait for you to try this awesome sauce.